plewenhaupt/Other/README.md

 # Other
-Contains fun and enlightening projects from different times and places
+Contains fun projects from different times and places